camlee/power-meter/esp32-viewe/docs/TIME_AND_HISTORY.md

 - an anchored minute can still have a sensor-coverage gap;
 - a fully measured minute can still have inferred wall time;
+- a Usage minute can have an explicitly assumed query-time placement;
 - configured zero power has coverage and zero energy;
 - an absent channel is unavailable, not zero and not a sensor failure.